cbrnr/sleepecg/README.md

 [![Docs](https://readthedocs.org/projects/sleepecg/badge/?version=latest)](https://sleepecg.readthedocs.io/en/latest/generated/sleepecg.html)

 # SleepECG
-This package provides tools for sleep stage classification when [EEG](https://en.wikipedia.org/wiki/Electroencephalography) signals are not available.
-Based only on [ECG](https://en.wikipedia.org/wiki/Electrocardiography) (and to a lesser extent also movement data), SleepECG provides a functional interface for
+SleepECG provides tools for sleep stage classification when [EEG](https://en.wikipedia.org/wiki/Electroencephalography) signals are not available.
+Based only on [ECG](https://en.wikipedia.org/wiki/Electrocardiography) (and to a lesser extent also movement data), SleepECG provides a functions for
 - downloading and reading open polysomnography datasets (*TODO*),
 - detecting heartbeats from ECG signals, and
 - classifying sleep stages (which includes the complete preprocessing, feature extraction, and classification pipeline) (*TODO*).